infinity-arc/temp-demo-sites/_em-hybrid-cloud-proposal/public/md/1_solution-desc.md

 ## Introduction

-The solution in the diagram above might seem like there is a lot going on.
-However; considering all of the on premise infrastructure already running.
-Looking at the architecture diagram above these are all the items in grey.
-They include among other, the server, the external drive where backups reside at the moment, as well as the firewall and internet gateway.
-Mostly these are the infrastructure items on the left.
+This document describes the solution requested for cloud backup system.
+The system will be automated on a interval at which these backups occur has not restriction and can follow any schedule.
+The solution will scale as capacity requires.

->I hope I had made a fair assumption here, these are usually minimally, the items at play in the normal operation of business.
+> I hope I had made a fair assumption here, these are usually minimally, the items at play in the normal operation of business.
 Note I did not consider infrastructure that is irrelevant to the requirement, unless there is something I am unaware of.

 ## What is a hybrid cloud?